 Removing Body Hair

 Some men wax their arms, as this leads to a smoother surface for a longer period of time, up to six weeks to be exact.
-The downside is that your body hair will have to reach a length of at least a quarter inch long in between waxes, which equates to 3-4 weeks of growth.
+The downside is that your body hair will have to reach a length of at least a quarter inch long in between waxes, which equates to three-four weeks of growth.
 In addition, body waxing is the more painful approach.
 Is it bearable?
-Why of course.
+Oof course.
 After being fully tattooed, waxing pain should be the least of your worries.

 Shave gently in the direction of hair growth to avoid ingrown hair.